eser/stack/di/README.md

 # ⚙️ [cool/di](./)

-`cool/di` is a crucial submodule of cool ecosystem that provides simple and efficient dependency injection solutions.
+`cool/di` is a crucial component of cool ecosystem that provides simple and efficient dependency injection solutions.

 ## 🚀 Getting Started with Dependency Injection (DI)